 Probiotics are designed to replace the healthy bacteria in the gut that can be killed off due to illness, stress, medications, and a variety of other causes.
 When the healthy bacteria levels drop too low, the bad bacteria in the gut take over, wreaking havoc on the digestive system, which contains up to 80% of a dog’s immune defenses.
 Probiotics keep the flora levels balanced, providing important benefits for an aging dog beyond digestive health.
 There is evidence that probiotics boost the immune system, strengthening your senior dog’s defenses against infections and auto-immune diseases.

-Remember that frequent exams, a high quality diet, and maintaining a healthy weight is important for all dogs, but especially seniors!
+Remember that frequent exams, a high quality diet, and maintaining a healthy weight are important for all dogs, but especially seniors!
 Consult with your vet to determine an overall wellness strategy and which supplements are right for your pooch.
 The goal is to keep your best friend healthy, comfortable, and most importantly, by your side as long as possible!

 H/T to Vetstreet